yext/answers-search-ui/README.md

 ```

 # Types of Components
+The sdk comes with many types of components.
+We will provide a brief description below of (1) what each component does,
+(2) how to initialize (and outline what each config option is for, and (3) any limitations of the component.

-Each type of Component has it's own custom configurations.
-However, all components share the
+Each type of Component has its own custom configurations.
+Additionally, all components share the
 base configuration options defined above.

 ## SearchBar Component